-This health plan, alone, does not meet Minimum Creditable Coverage standards that are in effect January 1, 2023 as part of the Massachusetts Health Care Reform Law because:
+This health plan meets Minimum Creditable Coverage standards that are in effect January 1, 2023 as part of the Massachusetts Health Care Reform Law.
+If you purchase this plan, you will satisfy the statutory requirement that you have health insurance meeting these standards.